Sebastian, Florida: 2020 census

-In 2020, 14.4% of the population were people under the age of 18, and 35.5% were people over the age of 65.
-The average household size was 2.39.
-51.6% of the population were female and 48.4% male.
+According to the Census Bureau's QuickFacts, the average household size was 2.39.
+Females comprised 51.6% of the population and males 48.4%.
+The median household income was $54,986 and the per capita income was $32,400, with 10.6% of residents below the poverty line.

-In 2020, the median household income for the city was $54,986 in 2020, and the per capita income was $32,400.
-About 10.6% of the population were below the poverty line.
+2010 census

 As of the 2010 United States census, there were 21,929 people, 9,114 households, and 6,319 families residing in the city.

 Government

 The Government of the City of Sebastian follows a council-manager government model with a five-member city council as the elected governing body and a city manager as the chief operating officer.
 Members of the city council serve two-year terms with staggered elections.

 Public safety

 Fire Rescue

 Indian River County Fire-Rescue provides fire protection and emergency medical services to the citizens of Sebastian.
 There are two fire stations assigned to the city: